As coronavirus spreads, TSA issues new directive for anyone entering the US from China - KTVZ

 The TSA notified airlines about the restrictions Saturday, a day after the White House announced plans to set up new travel rules.
 The directive to both US and foreign airlines goes into effect at 5 p.m.
 ET Sunday.

-“Under these directives, non-US citizens who have been in China within 14 days of their planned travel will not be permitted to fly to the United States,” TSA administrator David Pekoske said in a statement.
+“Under these directives, non-US citizens who have been in China within 14 days of their planned travel will not be permitted to fly to the United States,” TSA administrator David Pekoske said in an email directive sent to employees Saturday.

 “US citizens who have been in China within 14 days of their planned travel will be permitted to enter the country through one of seven airports — Honolulu, Los Angeles, San Francisco, Seattle-Tacoma, Chicago O’Hare, Atlanta, and John F. Kennedy International airports — where the Centers for Disease Control and Prevention has the capability to conduct medical screening.
 This applies to travel from any airport with direct flights to the US, not just airports in China.”